petersulyok/smfc/README.md

      max_level=
      steps=

-With this function the `smfc` can map any new temperature measurement value value to a fan level.
+With this function the `smfc` can map any new temperature measurement value to a fan level.
 Changing the fan rotation speed is a very slow process (i.e. it could take seconds depending on fan type and the requested amount of change), so we try to minimize these kinds of actions.
 Instead of setting fan rotation speed continuously we define discrete fan levels based on `steps=` parameter.

  <img src="https://github.com/petersulyok/smfc/raw/main/doc/fan_output_levels.jpg" align="center" width="500">